Introduction

 AI can identify correlations.
 It cannot understand culture or context unless we teach it.
 Anthropology and ethnography ground patterns in meaning and behavior, revealing not just what people do, but why those actions matter within daily life.
 This empowers:

 Anthropology interprets culture at scale.
 Ethnography observes it in motion.
-Without them, AI behaves like a tourist: it sees everything, but understands nothing.
-In marketing communications, this results in messages that mirror culture rather than resonate with it.
+Without them, AI behaves like a tourist: it gets stuck in the traps.
+In marketing communications, this results in messages that mirror culture rather than inspires culture.

 Market & Design Research